Royal Mail fined £50 million for competition rule breach

 "All companies must play by the rules.
 Royal Mail's behaviour was unacceptable, and it denied postal users the potential benefits that come from effective competition."

-Royal Mail said it would appeal Ofcom's decision.
+Royal Mail said it would appeal the fine, which is the biggest ever imposed by the regulator.

 "Royal Mail strongly refutes any suggestion that it has acted in breach of the Competition Act, and considers that the decision is without merit and fundamentally flawed," it said.

+"We believe this is a reminder that Royal Mail must act with restraint given its dominant market shares in both letters and parcels, and this limits the group's ability to grow parcels revenue over the long term," he said.

+Shares in Royal Mail were trading down 0.5 percent at 460 pence at 0925 GMT.

-(Reporting by Paul Sandle, editing by James Davey)
+(Reporting by Paul Sandle, editing by James Davey and David Evans)